 On May 15, 2003, a derivative action purporting to be on our behalf was filed in the Superior Court for the County of Santa Clara against certain current and former officers and directors.
-The derivative action alleged facts similar to those alleged in the securities class action filed in 2000 and settled in 2008.
-The securities class action alleged that, by making false or misleading statements regarding Harmonic's prospects and customers and its acquisition of C-Cube, certain defendants violated Sections 10(b) and 20(a) of the Exchange Act.
-The complaint in the securities class action litigation also alleged that certain defendants violated Section 14(a) of the Exchange Act and Sections 11, 12(a)(2), and 15 of the Securities Act, by filing a false or misleading registration statement, prospectus, and joint proxy in connection with the C-Cube acquisition.
-On March 20, 2009, the Court hearing the derivative action granted final approval of a settlement in connection with the matter, which settlement released Harmonic's officers and directors from all claims brought in the derivative lawsuit and the Company paid \$550,000 for the plaintiff's attorneys' fees.
+It alleges facts similar to those alleged in the securities class action filed in 2000 and settled in 2008.
+On December 23, 2008, the Court granted preliminary approval to a settlement of the derivative action.
+On February 26, 2009, the settlement was submitted to the Court for final approval.
+The terms of the settlement require final approval of the settlement in the securities action, which has occurred, and payment by the Company of \$550,000 to cover plaintiff's attorneys' fees.
+On March 20, 2009, the

+Court granted final approval, which released Harmonic's officers and directors from all claims brought in the derivative lawsuit and the Company paid \$550,000 for the plaintiff's attorneys' fees.